practical-recommender-systems/moviegeek/README.md

 The project runs through docker-compose, which downloads all the dependencies and starts up a Django web and Postgres server that talk to each other on your local machine at `http://0.0.0.0:8000/`.

-To start the server, run `docker-compose up`.
+To start the server, cd into the repo and run `docker-compose up`.
+An install process will start.
+The process will take about 5 minutes and install all database components, dependencies, download data locally, and populate the database.

+Once the containers are up, you can access the app here `http://0.0.0.0:8000/`

 ## Closing Down and Restart